jjuhyunkim/CHM13_annotation_resources/README.md

 -arg ',,,,,,,,,,'
 ```

-Keep in mind that operations such as "g," "f," or "r" should be matched with each database.
+Keep in mind that operations such as `g`, `f`, or `r` should be matched with each database.
 You can find the correct operation for each annotation source on [T2T-CHM13 Databases and operation](https://docs.google.com/spreadsheets/d/1sgjmGLLbXAZpyNiSUbxiEa1hJEVDxuOqL1yAmpDV5BA/edit?usp=sharing)